 The magic of green screen

 I often get travel inspiration from exotic scene locations featured in movies.
-Scarlett Johansson taking the Shinkansen to Kyoto, Matt Damon driving a vespa through a vibrant Tangier, Jake Gyllenhaal sipping booze on a balcony overlooking Djemaa el Fna in Marrakech (where my friend had to put up with me some years ago as I stubbornly wanted to find that specific balcony) and so on.
+Scarlett Johansson taking the Shinkansen to Kyoto, Matt Damon driving a vespa through a vibrant Tangier, Jake Gyllenhaal sipping booze on a balcony overlooking Djemaa el Fna in Marrakesh and so on.

 But unfortunately most of it is fake.

 For example, the main character of brilliant series Dexter lives at 103rd Street in central Miami, a nice seaside resort-style apartment.
-I’ve even looked up the building area with Google Street View.
-It is often featured throughout the four seasons, but in reality only the first few episodes were shot on location.
+It is frequently featured throughout the four seasons, but in reality only the first few episodes were shot on location.
 The rest of the shots were taken in a constructed studio set in Los Angeles!
 In fact, most of the outside shots were done in California.